giorgk/Mantis/README.md

  At some point the crops codes will be identical for all loading scenarios.

+* __minRch__ [optional] The default value is 0.000027 which corresponds to 10 mm/year. </br>
+This has effect on GNLM loading only.
+During the conversion from kg/ha to mg/l if the recharge is less than this value the concentration is set to zero

+* __DebugID__ [optional] If this is present in the input message then the simulation prints 4 files with the following names
+    - DebugID_urf.dat with the all the urfs expanded
+    - DebugID_lf_dat with all the loadinf functions
+    - DebugID_btc.dat with the streamline breaktrhough curves
+    - DebugID_well_btc with the averaged well btcs.

+    Printing all the files is time consuming while the urf, lf and btc files tend to be very large for areas with many wells. </br>
+    __This should be used for debug purposes only__

 * __ENDofMSG__ This is a keyword that when found indicates that the message has been read in a correct way.

 ### Output message